Debaters Take Note: Poll Shows Atlanta Voters of Color Support Public School Choice

 The poll was conducted on Nov.
 19, 2019, and surveyed 329 African American voters in Atlanta, Georgia.

-SOURCE Education Reform Now
+SOURCE Democrats for Education Reform

 Share this article